api3dao/airnode/packages/admin/README.md

   --mnemonic "nature about salad..." \
 ```

-The account derived from the `mnemonic` you provide here has to belong to the airnode.
+The account derived from the `mnemonic` you provide here has to belong to the Airnode.

 ### `get-airnode-xpub`